 Expats are often more open to talking about their finances and financial situation than most.
 However, they are still not great at it either.
 A lot of people are really lost when it comes to their finances and what they should be doing with their money.
-They are not sure where or even how to seek out information.
-They are often reluctant to admit they don’t know where to start.
+They are not sure where or even how to seek out information and are often reluctant to admit they don’t know where to start.

 Start with the basics.
 Firstly, you need to completely understand where you are today.
 Write it all down.
-Make sure you know where all your money is and the short, medium and long term implications of where it is.
-How well is it performing and how easy is it to get out if you chose to move it to something else.
-What is your likely income over the next 12, 24, 36 months and what are any big expenses you can foresee during that time?
+Make sure you know where all your money is and the short, medium, and long-term implications of where it is.
+How well is it performing, and how easy is it to get out if you chose to move it to something else.
+What is your likely income over the next 12, 24, 36 months, and what are any big expenses you can foresee during that time?

 Don’t leave this up to your partner to do.
 Get involved.
 Ask questions.
 Clarify anything you are not sure of.
-Make sure you understand it all clearly and none of the details are hazy.
+Make sure you understand it all clearly, and none of the details are hazy.
 Having it all in writing helps.

 Start with a goal

-Firstly, before you even start to think about what you should be doing with your money you need to set out what your goals are.
+Firstly, before you even start to think about what you should be doing with your money, you need to set out what your goals are.
 Most expats seem to be looking for investments that will make their retirement dreams come true.
 This is not always the case, some are saving for their children’s university or a house back home.
-Everyone’s goals will differ a bit but as with anything writing it down will clarify it.
+Everyone’s goals will differ a bit, but as with anything writing it down will clarify it.

-Once that figure is established and you can start to look at options.
+Once that figure is established, and you can start to look at options.
 Your options partly depend on where your money to invest is coming from.
 Some people save each week so literally, have money each week or month to do things with.
-Others save their bonuses so have money quarterly or yearly to invest.
+Others save their bonuses, so have money quarterly or yearly to invest.
 These things all make a difference as to what is available to you.

 Talk about your finances

 Don’t be afraid to ask around your friends to see what they do with their money.
 Some will be far more open to sharing information with you than others.
 Talking about your finances will also lead you in directions you had not thought about.

 Manage your own money

 It is important you understand everything when it comes to your finances.
 Handing it over to someone else to do does not change that.
-If you are educated well enough to understand what a financial advisor is telling you you are educated well enough to do it for yourself.
+If you are educated well enough to understand what a financial advisor is telling you, you are educated well enough to do it for yourself.

-That doesn’t mean you can’t invest in certain funds or financial products through a third party but again you should always do your own research.
+That doesn’t mean you can’t invest in certain funds or financial products through a third party, just make sure you always do your own research.
 Don’t take recommendations at face value.
 Ask around about specific companies and their reputations and get online and research the products you are interested in.

-Although we follow the progress it is a case of invest and forget.
-We made an informed decision – researched the people involved, the financial situation, the short and long term plan for it and decided to give it a go but we were also aware that no matter how much research we did something like this was never going to be a safe, secure, sure thing.
+Although we follow the progress, it is a case of invest and forget.
+We made an informed decision and are comfortable with it.
+We researched the people involved, the financial situation, and the short and long-term plan.
+Then we decided to give it a go, but we were also aware that no matter how much research we did, something like this was never going to be a safe, secure, sure thing.

-The two most important takeaways
+The two most important takeaways for expat finances